bcoe/Adventures-in-Document-Thumbnailing/README.md

 * I wanted to be able to create thumbnails for the majority of documents that our system processes.
 * I needed things to work on a large-scale (millions and millions of thumbnails being created).

-Even though, for all intents and purposes, (we live in the future)[http://www.baconnaise.com/], solving these problems was a bit of a hassle.
+Even though, for all intents and purposes, [we live in the future](http://www.baconnaise.com/), solving these problems was a bit of a hassle.

 OpenOffice (LibreOffice) / PythonUNO
 ------------------------------------